Dougley/Neko.js/README.md

 Installing the bot is simple, just `npm install` to install the dependencies.
 That's it.

 ### Configuration
 You'll find a `config.example` file in the project root.
-Inside that file are all the expected configs: Email, Password, Servers, etc. Edit the settings with your bot's information and rename the file to `config.json`.
-The only thing worth noting here is the `server` value is the string of characters at the end of an invite link.
+Inside that file are all the expected configs: Email, Password, Servers, etc. Edit the settings with your bot's information and rename it to `config.json`.
+The only thing worth note here is the `server` value is the string of characters at the end of an invite link.

 For example, the `server` for https://discord.gg/0Lv5NLFEoz3P07Aq would be `0Lv5NLFEoz3P07Aq`.